Bang Bang Shrimp

 4. Storage instructions

 Bang bang fried shrimp is THE #1 appetizer at Bonefish Grill.
-It’s composed of breaded shrimp fried until golden brown and served with a creamy, spicy, sweet sauce like my spicy mayo.
+If you are unfamiliar with it, it’s essentially breaded shrimp fried until golden brown and served with a creamy, spicy, sweet sauce, similar to my spicy mayo.
 Because my family is obsessed with it, I’ve created a homemade version that tastes even better!

 If you love crispy seafood like us, try my crispy calamari recipe, coconut shrimp, and fried octopus next.